 Add one if you reach for lots of small items throughout the day—sticky notes, scissors, a highlighter or two.
 It keeps them visible, not scattered.

+Organizing desk drawers is all about identifying prime real estate.
 Think of your top drawer as home base for small, essential tools: sticky notes, staplers, rubber bands, paperclips, and charging cables.

 Elsa is all about containment here.
 “Shallow drawer dividers keep small items like paperclips and sticky notes from becoming a jumbled mess,” she said.
 And she’s right—nothing derails a productive moment like a five-minute hunt for a binder clip.